 respectable 73 percent of its surveyed customers and Hannaford by 72

 percent—proving it is possible for stores not named “Wegmans” to offer both

 reasonable prices and high-quality service.

 Whole Foods Market had the highest prices.

-Whole Foods’ prices averaged at least 39 percent higher than
+Whole Foods’ prices were 48 percent higher than the average

 limited number of comparable items available at each chain.
 On the other hand,